Dental Waste Management: Handling Different Types of Waste

 - Cultures and stocks

-- Used sharps – Hypodermic needles, syringes, and suture needles used in patient care
+- Used sharps – hypodermic needles, syringes, and suture needles used in patient care

 You should separate and place RMW in the appropriate container.
 There are specific containers for biohazardous waste and sharps.
 Following guidelines from your state and the Department of Transportation (DOT), label and package your waste.
-You should only pathological waste for incineration.
+You should only package pathological waste for incineration.

 Store your packaged waste in compliance with local guidelines and schedule pickup with a certified medical waste professional.
 Your provider will properly treat and dispose of the materials.